2021 年 12 月大学英语四级考试真题(第 3 套)——解析版

 第一段没有提到身体接触会引发不同背景的人的不同反应, 故排除 D。

-- What does physical contact in communication suggest?【原文:So, what should we do?
+1. What does physical contact in communication suggest?【原文:So, what should we do?
 The simple answer is to thoroughly len unique cultural norms or physical contact.
 In nonverbal communication terminoloy (术语),physical contact and the study of touching are generally reerred to as haptics.

 Haptics in communication often suggest the level of intimacy.
 They are usually classiied into two groups: high-contact and low-contact.】

-A. What social class people belong to
+A. What social class people belong to.

 B. How civilized the communicators are.

-C. What amily background people come rom
+C. What amily background people come from.

 D. How close the communicators’relationships are.